EXECX Order Manager API (1.0.17)

 Order manager API for executing orders on an exchange, provides a websocket for receiving streaming order updates

-Start an order session
+Start an Order Session

 Creates a new named order session, it requires the API keys and a unique session id, orders are then sent through this session via the session id parameter on a new order transaction.